Self-employed? Teamleader’s here for you too! Check out our new e-invoicing software.

 What is NPS?

 NPS stands for Net Promoter Score, a metric that helps you measure customer satisfaction based on this one simple question.
 Make sure this question always remains the same, so you can mutually compare all results.
 Clients can answer this question with a rating of 1 to 10.
-The results of this poll can then be divided into 3 categories:

 • Score of 1 to 6: detractors